zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 Stopbits:  1
 ========= =====

-Using the latest version of Zephyr SDK(>=0.9), you can debug and flash EM Starterkit directly.

-Boot up the SOC by pressing the "C" button.
-Be sure the digilent cable is attached from your host to the EM Starter Kit board.

 Debugging
 ==========

+Using the latest version of Zephyr SDK(>=0.9), you can debug and flash EM Starterkit directly.

 Build and debug the application with the following commands: